28.8 C

 🐾 1.
 Establish a Consistent Routine

 Will it become your pet’s nightmare to have an unexpected change in your life?
 Consistency is the key, for it brings not only comfort and safety, but also predictability, thus, reducing stress and behavioral problems.
-A solid daily rhythm of pet-feeding, attending regular walks or playing, and the same going-to-bed hour will make pets feel secure all the time.
+Following a regular daily schedule that includes feeding, playing, and going to bed at the same time will make pets feel comfortable at all times.

 Pro-tip: Utilize an alarm, or a pet care app to set up a timetable that covers feeding, going on walks, playtime, sleep, and even grooming.